twuster/FireStorm-Bluetooth/README.md

 # FireStorm-Bluetooth
 Bluetooth app for CS294.
-Used to discover BLE devices and receive RSII values from the firestorm and other BLE devices.
+Used to discover BLE devices and receive RSSI values from the firestorm and other BLE devices.